BinaryResearch/centrifuge-toolkit/README.md

    This includes most firmware, as well as corrupt files.
 Centrifuge does not depend on metadata or signatures of any kind.
  - **Investigating differences between different types of data using statistical methods or machine learning, or building a model or "profile" of a specific data type.**

    Does machine code differ in a systematic way from other types of information encoded in binary files?
 Can compressed data be distinguished from encrypted data?
-These questions can be investiged in an empirical way using Centrifuge.
+These questions can be investigated in an empirical way using Centrifuge.
  - **Visualizing file contents using Python plotting libraries such as Seaborn, Matplotlib and Altair**

    Rather than generate elaborate 2D or 3D visual representations of file contents using space-filling curves or cylindrical coordinate systems, Centrifuge creates data frames that contain the feature measurements of each cluster.
-The information contained in these data frames can be easily visualized with boxplots, violin plots, pairplots, histograms, density plots, scatterplots, barplots, cumulative distribution function (CDF) plots, etc.
+The information in these data frames can be easily visualized with boxplots, violin plots, pairplots, histograms, density plots, scatterplots, barplots, cumulative distribution function (CDF) plots, etc.